RodZill4/material-maker/addons/material_maker/doc/user_interface.rst

 Tools menu
 ^^^^^^^^^^

-* The *Create* submenu can be used to create any of the node templates
+* The *Create* submenu can be used to create any of the node templates.

-* *Create group* Creates a subgraph node with the currently selected nodes
+* *Create group* creates a subgraph node with the currently selected nodes, and shows the contents of the newly created group in the current graph view.

+* the *Make selected nodes editable* menu item will toggle edit mode for all selected nodes that support it.
+Shader and graph nodes will show 3 buttons to edit, load and save the node, switches will show controls to modify the number of choices and outputs, and input/output modes will become editable.

 * *Add selected node to user library* first prompts for an item name.
 If a name is entered and confirmed, the selected nodes in the current material will be added to the user library under that name.
 The user library is saved automatically.

+* *Export the nodes library* will prompt for a location on the disk and save the whole node library.

 Help menu
 ^^^^^^^^^